Lusonectes

-Lusonectes (meaning "Portuguese swimmer") is an extinct genus of microcleidid plesiosaur from the Early Jurassic (Toarcian) São Gião Formation of Portugal.
+Lusonectes (meaning "Portuguese swimmer") is an extinct genus of Pliosauroid from the Early Jurassic (Toarcian) São Gião Formation of Coimbra District, Portugal.
+It is known from a single partial skull and mandible.
+Originally described as a plesiosaurid, later studies have proposed affinities with microcleidids or early pliosaurids, though its exact position remains uncertain due to the fragmentary nature of the material.

 Etymology

 The generic name is derived from the prefix Luso, from Latin Lusitania referring to Portugal, and nektes ("swimmer" in Greek).
 The specific name honors Henri Émile Sauvage, who was the first person to describe the holotype specimen.